alexmen656/appcore/README.md

 - keyword tracking
 - analytics sync

-Manual jobs (should be scheduled but because of Ai costs disabled atm):
+Manual jobs (should be scheduled but because of AI costs disabled atm):

 - metadata sync
 - competitor intel